 London is one of the world’s most exciting cities; a magnet for people across the world, and it's easy to see why.
 London is not just a historic capital city, the ancient centre of British politics and government – it is an international meeting point for business, culture and the arts that welcomes talent from around the world, and we are based in one of its most lively, creative districts.

 With more students than any other city in Europe, London is an extraordinary place to live and study.
 Being a student here makes life much more affordable: student discounts are easy to come by and many events and world-famous institutions are free.

 The East End is one of the most exciting parts of the city – an inspiring place to live and work.
-Historically one of the most diverse areas of London, east London’s location as a trade centre meant more than just goods came ashore here: the docks brought people from all over the world, with their own cultures and experiences.
+Historically one of the most diverse areas of London, east London’s status as a trade centre meant more than just goods came ashore here: the docks brought people from all over the world, with their own cultures and experiences.

 It’s this mix of the old and new, from the East End’s avant-garde arts scene to its pioneering digital culture, that makes our part of London so exciting, creating opportunities and experiences that don’t exist anywhere else.

 The creative hubs of Shoreditch and Brick Lane are on your doorstep (together with their restaurants, pop up shops and bars/coffee shops), and the West End is only a 15-minute tube ride away.
-Find out more about our local area here.

 Find out more about where you'll be studying.